 Harvard Medical School team letter published in the Journal of the American Medical Informatics Association

 Additionally, medical practice employees need training to catch attempted cyber threats, especially through phishing emails.
-Other best-practice security systems including encrypting data, updating software, running antivirus software, using two-factor authentication, and following cybersecurity regulations should be top priorities when utilizing digital health initiatives like telehealth.
+Other best-practice security measures including encrypting data, updating software, running antivirus software, using two-factor authentication, and following cybersecurity regulations should be top priorities when utilizing digital health initiatives like telehealth.

 Quality Care Concerns